-Practice Note: If pre-AIA 35 U.S.C. § 102(b) prior public use is at issue, it is appropriate to give the following additional instruction.
+To be a public use, the invention also must have been ready for patenting at the time of the alleged public use.
+The invention Practice Note: If pre-AIA 35 U.S.C. § 102(b) prior public use is ready for patenting when there at issue, it is reasonappropriate to believe it would work for its intended purpose.give the following additional instruction.

 To be a public use, the invention also must have been ready for patenting at the time of the alleged public use.
-An invention is ready for patenting either when (1) it is reduced to practice or (2) the inventor has prepared drawings or other descriptions of the invention sufficient to enable a person of ordinary skill in the art to make or use the invention.
-An invention is reduced to practice when the inventor(s) (1) constructed an embodiment or performed a process of the invention, and (2) determined that it would work for its intended purpose.
+An invention is ready for patenting either when (1) it is reduced to practice or when(2) the inventor has prepared drawings or other descriptions of the invention sufficient to allowenable a person of ordinary skill in the art to make or use the invention.
+An invention is reduced to practice when it has been the inventor(s) (1) constructed an embodiment or performed within the scopea process of the patent claimsinvention, and (2) determined that it workswould work for its intended purpose.